 Are you stateless and is this stated in the Municipal Personal Records Database of your municipality?
 No passport is then required for naturalisation.
 You do however, in most cases need a birth certificate.

 For every country, there are different rules.
 At the embassy or consulate of your country, you can ask how this works.

 First, find out how births are registered in the country of your birth.
 Check this with your government.
 Is birth registration done in your home country with birth certificates?
 Your birth certificate is then often in a registry.
 At the registry in your country, you ask for your birth certificate.
 Sometimes, your embassy can help you with this.
 You can also ask other people if they will request a birth certificate for you in your country of birth.
 These could include family, friends, a notary or a lawyer.
 You then do not need to travel to your country of birth yourself.

 At Government of the Netherlands you can find information about requesting a birth certificate.
 You select the country of origin and then click on documents.
 Is information about your country of birth not listed?
 You can contact the authorities or representation of your country.

 Sometimes it is difficult to obtain the documents.
 In the FAQ about getting foreign documents, you can read what you can do.

-In Iran, Russia and Sierra Leone, applying for a passport and/or birth certificate works as follows:
+In Iran, Russia, Sierra Leone and Rwanda, applying for a passport and/or birth certificate works as follows:

 The birth certificate in Iran is called a shenasnameh.
 A shenasnameh is a birth and identity booklet.
 A shenasnameh is applied for at the Edareh-ye sabt-o-asnad-e Iran (documents registry office / civil registry).
 A (copy of) shenasnameh is requested at the Sazman Sabt-e-Ahval-e Keshvar (Personal Status Registration Department).
 A shenasnameh can also be requested by a an authorised third party.